PSPDFKit-labs/bypass/README.md

 end
 ```

-It is not recommended to add `:bypass` to the list of applications in your `mix.exs`.
+We do not recommended adding `:bypass` to the list of applications in your `mix.exs`.
 See below
 for usage info.

+Bypass supports Elixir 1.0 and up.

 ## Usage